Best Semi Auto Shotguns: Shoot With More Speed & Precision

-If you’re only firing a few shots here and there with no real-time stress – meaning you’re not doing it on the clock in competition shooting or needing to put a second shot on game animals – then arguably not.
+If you’re only firing a few shots here and there with no real-time stress – meaning you’re not doing it on the clock in competition shooting or needing to put a second shot on game animals – then arguably it’s not worth it.

-However, when fast follow-up shots are needed, or you’re trying to win a 3 Gun match, few investments are more worth it.
+However, when fast follow-up shots are needed, or you’re trying to win a 3 Gun match, few investments are more worthwhile.

 Is it legal to own semi-automatic shotguns?

 In every jurisdiction in America, owning a basic semi-auto shotgun – including many of those listed here – is legal.
 However, a model with an adjustable or folding stock or a pistol grip can run afoul in states with assault weapon laws, as are barrels less than 16 inches in length.

 Magazine-fed semi-auto shotguns, such as AR-12s, Saigas and other AK-pattern shotguns are much more likely to be prohibited in such states.
 The typical semi-auto, as a common type of sporting gun, is generally safe everywhere.